 Gardening with Limited Water

 Saving water is not hard.
 We simply need to be smart about using what we have.
 Low water use landscapes can be beautiful while using minimal amounts of water.
-We will continue to add resources, so check back often.

 10 Tips for Saving Water in the Home Landscape

 - Prioritize your plants Determine which plants are most susceptible to water stress.
 High on the list should be plants that are valuable in terms of replacement cost, prominence in the landscape and enjoyment.